walterhiggins/WMPJS/book-outline.md

 Now when you guess incorrectly you should see a message `Better luck next time` appear.

 ### The if-else-if construct
 So far the guessing games gives players just one shot at guessing the number.
-In the following listing @@listref{guess_v3.js} the code is changed further so that players get to make a couple of guesses and are told when they've guessed too high or too low.
+In listing @@listref{guess_v3.js} the code is changed further so that players get to make a couple of guesses and are told when they've guessed too high or too low.
 The following code uses the *if -- else -- if* form which is quite common in JavaScript:

 @@listing guess_v3.js Too High, Too Low.